apache/ignite/modules/platforms/python/docs/datatypes/cache_props.rst

 The :mod:`~pyignite.datatypes.prop_codes` module contains a list of ordinal values, that represent various cache settings.

+Please refer to the `Apache Ignite Data Grid`_ documentation on cache synchronization, rebalance, affinity and other cache configuration-related matters.

 +---------------------------------------+----------+----------+-------------------------------------------------------+
 | Property                              | Ordinal  | Property | Description                                           |
 | name                                  | value    | type     |                                                       |